It breaks my heart to see so many bloggers pour their heart and soul into creating blog content, only to have it completely fall flat.

 Siteground touts themselves as one of the fastest hosts, and since they’re a WordPress partner I can see why.

 They also have amazing tools to help your blog load faster like the Siteground Optimizer plugin.

-If you’re on the Grow Big Plan like me, you’ll get free Cloudflare CDN.
-If that whole sentence sounds like a jumbled mess, let me explain: it’s basically a X,Y,Z.
+If you’re on the Grow Big Plan like me, you’ll get free Cloudflare CDN, which also helps with your site speed.